+C. Watersheds

-- C. Watersheds - Ensure that, to the fullest extent possible, land use policies support the protection of the Mattawoman Creek and Piscataway Creek watersheds. - Conserve as much land as possible, in the Rural Tier portion of the watershed, as natural resource land (forest, mineral, and agriculture). - Minimize impervious surfaces in the Developing Tier portion of the watershed through use of conservation subdivisions and environmentally sensitive design and, especially in the higher density Brandywine Community Center, incorporate best stormwater design practices to increase infiltration and reduce run-off volumes.
+- Ensure that, to the fullest extent possible, land use policies support the protection of the Mattawoman Creek and Piscataway Creek watersheds. - Conserve as much land as possible, in the Rural Tier portion of the watershed, as natural resource land (forest, mineral, and agriculture). - Minimize impervious surfaces in the Developing Tier portion of the watershed through use of conservation subdivisions and environmentally sensitive design and, especially in the higher density Brandywine Community Center, incorporate best stormwater design practices to increase infiltration and reduce run-off volumes.

-This application is for the continued construction of a townhouse development within an existing residential subdivision.
+This application is for the construction of a townhouse development within an existing residential subdivision.
 The project is located within a previously graded area surrounded by existing development.
 Currently, this application area is entirely within a maintained grass area with no woodlands, trees, or regulated environmental features.
 The main stem of Piscataway Creek is located off-site approximately 1,000 feet to the north across Floral Park Road.
-This Bailey's Village section PPS is part of a larger subdivision of The Preserve at Piscataway.
-The woodland conservation requirement has been met implementing the previously approved development.
+This PPS is part of a larger development known as The Preserve at Piscataway.
+The woodland conservation requirement was met with implementation of the previously approved development.